-Numbers 1 to 3 indicates the year of study, "a"= Semester 1, "b"=Semester 2 (eg 2b=Second year, Semester 2)
+Numbers I to 3 indicates the year of study, "a"= Semester I, "b"=Semester 2 (eg 2b=Second year, Semester 2)

-A Pre-Req (prerequisite) means this subject must be passed prior to registration for the subsequent subject/module.
+A Pre-requisite means this module must be passed prior to registration for the subsequent module.

-\These subjects are common to both the ND: Biotechnology and the ND: Food Technology. #These subjects are final level subjects.
+These modules are common to both the ND: Biotechnology and the ND: Food Technology. #These modules are final level module.

-The subject content for each subject is found under section 16 of this handbook.
+The module content for each module is found under section 16 of this handbook.
 This content must be read in conjunction with the relevant Study Guide.